 Megan Halsey and Sean Addy, illustrators

-Megan Halsey has illustrated more than two dozen books for children, including 3 Pandas Planting (Bradbury Press), which she also wrote, and Anne Rockwell’s One Bean (Walker Books).
+Megan Halsey has illustrated more than two dozen books for children, including Amelia to Zora: Twenty-Six Women Who Changed the World and Anne Rockwell’s One Bean (Walker).
 She lives in Lansdowne, Pennsylvania.

 Sean Addy received his B.A. from Pratt Institute in Brooklyn, New York.
 His graphic design work has appeared in many papers and magazines.
+Sean is the co-illustrator of Amelia to Zora: Twenty-Six Women Who Changed the World.
 Sean lives in Port Jervis, New York.

-- NCSS-CBC Notable Social Studies Trade Books for Young People
+- NCSS/CBC Notable Social Studies Trade Book for Young People

 School Library Journal

 This companion volume to Chin-Lee's Amelia to Zora has capsule biographies of 26 men—some famous, some lesser-known—representing ethnic diversity and a variety of professions.
 The entries, all one page, cover individuals as varied as Akira Kurosawa and Pelé.
 Each page includes brief biographical information and covers the subject's significant contributions in succinct, readable prose.
 A quote from each man is incorporated into the lovely mixed-media illustrations that grace every entry.
 Representing several categories of performing arts, writers and poets, architects, political leaders, doctors, and astronauts, the intriguing and informative text expands upon the general conception of what it means to be famous by focusing on what makes a difference in the world.
 The concluding bibliography leads readers to deeper works in both print and nonprint sources.
 A worthy purchase, both in informational and illustrative terms, this title provides a starting place for research on any of these figures as it demonstrates the importance of passion in work.